The garden at Uppark this summer

 Discover our scented garden tucked away by the drive to the house, with lilies and philadelphus smelling particularly sweet in the summer.
 Wander through the wide glade with its summer border, settle down on a bench and relax in this quiet space whilst taking in the herbaceous borders bursting with colour and life with daylillies, Jacobs ladder and foxgloves.

 In early summer, thousands of native wildflowers appear amongst the soft waving grasses of Uppark’s garden meadow.
 Set on chalk grassland, the meadow supports a huge variety of wildflowers, from the pretty lilac-blue field scabious to ox-eye daisies and yellow rattle.

-The meadow is managed in a very traditional manner, and sections of it are cut for hay in high summer.
+The meadow is managed in a traditional manner, and sections of it are cut for hay in high summer.
 Grass paths are cut through the meadow so that visitors can wander right into its heart, and enjoy listening to the hum of insects in the summer sun.

 Perfect for picnics

 You're welcome to bring your own food to enjoy as a picnic in the South Meadow and take in the views across the South Downs.
 If you fancy something extra then why not pick up snacks, cakes and ice cream to go from the Café and take it out into the gardens to enjoy?

 We would suggest the wide glade behind the East Pavilion if you’re looking for some shade.